Ordina-JTech/knative-red-button-workshop/exercises/4-tekton-pipelines.md

 Looking at this file we can see that it too contains a name, a reference to the pipeline we created and the needed pipeline resources.

-### 5. Change/modify Pipeline Runner definition
+### 5. Change/modify Pipeline run definition
 We need to make some changes so that we trigger the correct pipeline.

 1. Change pipeline metadata, so that it's property `name` and `generateName` contain a unique value;
 2. Make sure the property `name` from `pipelineRef` contains the pipeline name you used from previous step;
 3. Save changes and close the file;

-### 6. Apply Pipeline Runner changes & Kickstart Pipeline
+### 6. Apply Pipeline run definition changes & Kickstart Pipeline
 When we apply the pipeline runner file in K8s it will also Kickstart the pipeline.
 So make sure that all changes are set properly and apply the file: